Earthquakes on May 1, 2026

 7.3 km---✓ ReviewedUSGS →

-May 1, 2026 brought a magnitude 2.0 earthquake 119 km N of Yakutat, Alaska, logged at 23:59 UTC.
+A magnitude 2.0 earthquake was recorded 119 km N of Yakutat, Alaska on May 1, 2026 at 23:59 UTC.
 This was a shallow crustal earthquake, focused at 7.3 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 60.600°, -140.139°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01